Lyneira/MachinaPump/README.md

 MachinaPump
 ============

 A plugin for MachinaCraft.
-It implements a Machina that can drain an area of water, or fill it.
+It implements a Machina that can drain or fill an area of water.

 General information about the plugin, comments page and issue tracker can be found at the [BukkitDev project page][project].